pachax001/My-DramaList-Bot/README.md

 ```
 start - Start the bot
 url - For url search
-query - For query search
+s - For query search
 authorize - Authorize new user.
 unauthorize - Unauthorize an exsisting user.
 users - To see the ids od authorized users.